blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

     CakePHP will dynamically create a model object for you if it cannot find a corresponding file in /app/Model.
-This also means that if you accidentally name your file wrong (i.e. post.php or posts.php), CakePHP will not recognize any of your settings and will use the defaults instead.
+This also means that if you accidentally name your file wrong (for example, post.php or posts.php instead of Post.php), CakePHP will not recognize any of your settings and will use the defaults instead.

 For more on models, such as table prefixes, callbacks, and validation, check out the :doc:`/models` chapter of the